hostile/hostile-express-sdk/README.md

 In order to contribute to this project, feel free to fork it and make a pull request with your changes.
 Please follow the provided pull request format.

+### Installation

+Installing the Hostile API core into your preexisting Node.js project is simple.
+Ensure you have Express installed, then execute `npm install hostile-api-core`.

 ### Implementation - API